 Tickets & visitor tips

-The official website has full details of the concert programme.
-Note that the playing season normally extends from September to June, with a break across July and August.
+The playing season normally extends from September to June, with a break across July and August; the official website has full details of the concert programme.

 Konzerthaus members get advanced access to tickets and the venue is popular.
-So once you know your travel dates, check the programme and, if anything tickles your fancy, book seats as early as you can.
+So once you know your travel dates, check the programme and, if anything tickles your fancy, be sure to book seats as early as you can.

 How to get to the Konzerthaus